texfaq/texfaq.github.io/FAQ-usebibtex.md

 `myfile.aux.aux`.

-BibTeX will scan the `aux` file; it will find which bibliography style it needs to use, and will ''compile'' that style; it will note the citations; it will find which bibliography files it needs, and will run through them matching citations to entries in the bibliography; and finally it will sort the entries that have been
+BibTeX will scan the `aux` file; it will find which bibliography style it needs to use, and will "compile" that style; it will note the citations; it will find which bibliography files it needs, and will run through them matching citations to entries in the bibliography; and finally it will sort the entries that have been